-Follicular dendritic cell sarcoma (FDC sarcoma) is a very rare type of soft tissue sarcoma.
+Follicular dendritic cell sarcoma (FDC sarcoma) is a very rare type of blood cancer.
 Fewer than 100 cases have been reported in medical literature world wide.

 Follicular dendritic cell sarcoma develops from specialised cells in the lymph nodes.
 Most develop in the lymph nodes and are called nodal cancers.
 But about 3 out of 10 (30%) develop elsewhere in the body in the

 These FDC sarcomas are known as extranodal tumours, because they grow outside the lymph nodes and bone marrow.

 There are a number of different types of cell in the lymph nodes, including follicular dendritic cells (FDC).
 FDCs are found in the part of the node called the lymphoid follicle where a type of white blood cell (lymphocyte) is made.
 Lymphocytes help to fight infection.

 Follicular dendritic cells support lymphocytes by recognising cells that are foreign or unwanted in the body.
 They pick them out by looking at the proteins (antigens) on the cell surface, which are different from proteins on normal cells.
 The FD cells then capture the foreign cells and take them to lymphocytes.
 The lymph nodes can then make lymphocytes that recognise the particular cells that the FDC cells have found.
 The foreign cells can then be picked up quickly and destroyed by the immune system.

 We don’t know what causes follicular dendritic cell sarcoma.
 It is particularly difficult to find out the cause of a rare cancer because there are so few people with the disease.
 This makes it hard to find a common link.